pnp/blog/content/post/how-to-convert-word-document-to-pdf-in-sharepoint-document.md

 3\.
 Click on **Create.

-  Basically, we don't have direct action to convert to PDF for SharePoint so first, we will create a library item/file in Onedrive and in one drive has an action to conversion so we will use one drive converter to convert to pdf format, and then we will move it to the library and delete it from one drive.*
+  Basically, we don't have direct action to convert to PDF for SharePoint so first, we will create a library item/file in OneDrive and in one drive has an action to conversion so we will use one drive converter to convert to pdf format, and then we will move it to the library and delete it from one drive.*

 At the end, our flow will be as below,